How To Copy A File/Directory From Local To Remote Machine In Linux / FreeBSD?

 Some examples of using scp command are given below-

-Copying a single file from local to remote machine
+Copying a single file from local to the remote machine

 scp /home/file.txt [email protected]:/home